bw-young/BY-GIS/README.md

 ## Contents

-Objects that the user is likely to interface with:
+Objects that the user is likely to directly interface with:
 | Object | Description |
 | --- | --- |
 | [CompWindow](CompWindow) | Data structure for facilitating raster neighborhood operations. |